beeware/rubicon-objc/docs/en/topics/c-functions.md

 >>> libc.puts.argtypes = [c_char_p]
 ```

-Now that we have provided all of the necessary type information, we can
+Now that we have provided all the necessary type information, we can
 call `libc.puts`.

 For the `c_char_p` argument, we pass a byte string with the message we